 I hope these reasons stuck with you.
 And that, if you still choose to not neuter your dog, that you are aware of what comes with it.

-If you decide you should neuter or spay your dog, always check a vet before moving into it.
+Always check a vet before moving into it.
 Make sure you agree on what’s the right age for your dog to be neutered and what’s the exact procedure.
 It’s also important to know what is the post-operation care your dog should get and if you should change anything in your dog’s eating or exercise habits.